willdurand/willdurand.github.io/_posts/2020-09-22-feature-flags-in-real-life.md

 GitHub issue to clean up the code once there is no need for it anymore.
 If the author forgets about it, this is usually raised during the code review.
 This is how we mitigate the risk of having [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
-Some toggles (like kill switches) are more permanent, though.
+Some toggles (like emergency switches) are more permanent, though.

 In the server codebase, we delete the Waffle flag or switch using a database migration, then we remove the old code (including the toggle) and we update the